 Beta-blockers work by slowing down your heartbeat and reducing the force of the heart muscles, thereby reducing blood pressure.
 Patients who have history of asthma and chronic obstructive pulmonary disease (COPD) should take this medication with caution as it may aggravate their condition.

-ANGIOTENSIN CONVERTING ENZYME INHIBITORS (ACEIS)
+ANGIOTENSIN CONVERTING ENZYME (ACE) INHIBITORS

-ACE inhibitors is a type of high blood pressure medicine that helps prevent an enzyme in your body from producing angiotensin II.
 Angiotensin II is a potent vasoconstrictor which makes your blood vessels smaller and increases blood pressure.
 ACE inhibitors will help reduce the narrowing of your blood vessels, thus decreasing your blood pressure.
 ACE inhibitors are particularly beneficial for patients with diabetes or kidney problems.

-Side effects: Dry cough is the most common side effect.
+Common effects: Dry cough is the most common side effect.
 Other known side effects include dizziness and headache.

 ANGIOTENSIN RECEPTOR BLOCKERS (ARBS)